Swetha1405/API-testing-SOAP-NumToWordConversion/README.md

 Newman is a command-line collection runner for Postman.
 It allows you to run and test a Postman collection directly from the command line.

 **Prerequisites**
-Node.js installed on your system.
+Node.js installed on your system.[test case numtoword conv.xlsx](https://github.com/user-attachments/files/17578918/test.case.numtoword.conv.xlsx)

 Newman installed globally via npm.
 Installation
 Install Node.js.